 That sounds pretty reasonable to me, until she added to that ice-cream.
 Yeah, great!
 I’ll just give my daughter ice-cream every day instead of milk.
 A great, healthy alternative option.
 Not!
 I really wonder at the nutritional advice these health centres provide.

-I’ve had a whine before about what these health centres are suggesting babies and toddlers should eat, but surely the health nurses should be the champions of encouraging healthy eating?
+Iv’e had a whine before about what these health centres are suggesting babies and toddlers should eat, but surely the health nurses should be the champions of encouraging healthy eating?
 Instead, they’re making unhealthy recommendations.
 I would have thought with childhood obesity such a problem that there would be even greater focus on this very issue?
 Is it any wonder some children have such appalling diets handed to them on greasy, fat-filled plates?

 In this so-called day of education every parent should be provided with sound advice on what is good for your baby or toddler, nutritionally.
 Instead, ridiculous pamphlets suggesting cakes and pies and other rubbish as meal options are provided.
 The health centre should be the perfect opportunity to provide parents with good nutritional advice.
 It seems such a shame that it’s not happening.
+As parents, we want the best for our children in every aspect of their lives.
+And that includes their health and nutrition.
+It’s important to remember that the food choices we make for our babies and toddlers can have long-lasting effects on their overall well-being.